Sociology of Manchester: Co-operative movement

-In 1844, 28 textile workers in Rochdale, founded the Rochdale Society of Equitable Pioneers and became the first to pay a patronage dividend, forming the basis for the modern co-operative movement.
+In 1844, 28 textile workers in Rochdale founded the Rochdale Society of Equitable Pioneers and became the first to pay a patronage dividend, forming the basis for the modern co-operative movement.
 In 1863, many co-operatives in the north amalgamated and based themselves in Manchester.
 Today the Co-operative exists in the form of The Co-operative Group.

 Trade unionism

 Trades Union Congress

-The first TUC meeting was not held until 1868 when the Manchester and Salford Trades Council convened the founding meeting in the Manchester Mechanics' Institute (on what is now Princess Street and was then David Street; the building is at no. 103).
+The first Trades Union Congress (TUC) meeting was not held until 1868 when the Manchester and Salford Trades Council convened the founding meeting in the Manchester Mechanics' Institute (on what is now Princess Street and was then David Street; the building is at no. 103).
 The fact that the TUC was formed by Northern trades councils was not coincidental.
 One of the issues which prompted this initiative was the perception that the London Trades Council (formed in 1860 and including, because of its location, many of the most prominent union leaders of the day) was taking a dominant role in speaking for the Trade Union Movement as a whole.